Keyboard shortcuts

 • Then, set up a Python environment.
 Use uv python install inside the ./backend directory, which should then install the right version of Python, or use one you already have installed.

-• Next, sync the project using uv sync --group dev (to also install dev dependencies).
+• Next, sync the project using uv sync --frozen.
 This will also set up a virtual environment at ./.venv.

 • Then I recommend connecting your IDE to the environment.
 In the previous step uv will have created a virtual environment in a .venv directory.
-Point your IDE to that executable (the file named python or python.exe in .venv/bin) to make it work.
+Point your IDE to that executable (the file named python or python.exe in .venv/bin, ask an LLM or look at uv’s README for more details) to make it work.